Stitches (2012 film): Plot

 Richard Grindle, a clown with the stage name "Stitches", is having sex with a woman in his camper.
 During intercourse, she notices an egg encased in a glass tube with a face painted on it.
 Stitches explains that "they" made him do it when he signed up.
 Stitches arrives late at Tommy's tenth birthday party.
 He attempts to entertain the children, but they instead ridicule him.
 Tommy's best friend Vinnie ties Stitches' shoelaces together, and Tommy throws a soccer ball on his face, causing him to trip and land on a kitchen knife on the other side of the room, unseen to the children, which penetrates his face.
 As the children come to find out, Stitches slowly gets up, revealing the knife lodged in his eye.
 Seeing him, all of the kids scream in terror and run away.
 However, Tommy stays; when Stitches removes the knife, blood gushes out of his head.
 After it stops bleeding, he attempts to stab Tommy, only to slip on a puddle of blood.
 Stitches falls on the floor as the knife falls into his eye a second time, killing him.
 Tommy visits Stitches' grave to put a squeaky flower on top, only to find a group of clowns entering an abandoned building.
 Tommy enters the building to find the clowns performing a ritual with Stitches' egg.
 One member discovers Tommy and brings him to the cult's leader, The Motley.
-The Motley warns to Tommy that a clown who dies and never finishes the party will never rest in peace, and a joke is not as funny the second time.
+The Motley warns Tommy that a clown who dies without finishing the party will never rest in peace, and a joke is not as funny the second time.

 Six years later, Tommy is preparing for his sixteenth birthday.
 He is still haunted by the memory of his past birthday, and begins to have frightening hallucinations, such as a teacher turning into a clown and ripping off Vinnie's genitals before tying them to a party balloon.
 Hesitating at the idea of throwing a large party, he considers instead inviting only a few friends.
 Ultimately, he settles on a large gathering, and Vinnie secretly distributes many more invitations over the Internet.
 Tommy, Vinnie, Richie and Bulger, all of whom had been present when Stitches died, prepare the house.
 As the guests, including Tommy's childhood crush Kate, arrive for the party, Stitches comes back to life and leaves his grave.